devops-ansible/docker-antragsgruen/README.md

 ![docker logs -f antragsgruen_antragsgruen_1](https://jugendpresse.cloud/index.php/apps/files_sharing/ajax/publicpreview.php?x=1315&y=714&a=true&t=aojNWX6rQuTrjDp)

+#### Reach the Website ####

+Since the default Docker setup via `docker-compose` binds the webservice to port `8080` (`docker-compose.yml`, line 9), you can reach it via http://ip-address:8080 (or if you have bound an URL `domain.tld` to your IP even http://domain.tld:8080).

+In my setup, I don't want to use HTTP protocol within public (since it is not encrypted).
+To use the container via HTTPS protocol, there are two possibilities: you can configure the containers Apache to use certificates and an adjusted Apache2 config file, which all have to be mounted to the container.
+The alternative is to use a reverse proxy – i.e. [Træfik](https://traefik.io) is able to do what we need and to secure the container with free [Let’s Encrypt](https://letsencrypt.org) Certificates.

 #### Database configuration during setup ####

 After the boot process of the main container (probably `antragsgruen_antragsgruen_1`), you normally want to set up your instance of Antragsgrün.
 The main part here is the connection to the database.